ReturnInfinity/BareMetal-OS-legacy/docs/Building Newlib.md

 	../newlib-1.20.0/configure --target=x86_64-pc-baremetal --disable-multilib

-Edit the Makefile and remove all instances of '`x86_64-pc-baremetal-`' in the FOR_TARGET section.
+Edit the Makefile and remove all instances of `x86_64-pc-baremetal-` in the FOR_TARGET section.
 This will instruct the compiler to use the default applications instead of looking for a special cross-compiler that does not exist (and is not necessary).

-Also add '`-fno-stack-protector`' to CFLAGS_FOR_TARGET and CXXFLAGS_FOR_TARGET.
-You may also want to add '`-mcmodel=large`' if you plan on running programs in the high canonical address range.
+Also add `-fno-stack-protector` to CFLAGS_FOR_TARGET and CXXFLAGS_FOR_TARGET.
+You may also want to add `-mcmodel=large` if you plan on running programs in the high canonical address range.

 Run the following: